-Audit processes can be time-consuming, which in turn can cost a pretty penny if in-house staff doesn’t have the training.
-However, auditors usually apply systems, so they can assess an establishment’s food safety HACCP plan.
+Audit processes can be time-consuming, costing a pretty penny if the in-house staff doesn’t have the training.
+However, auditors usually apply systems to assess an establishment’s food safety HACCP plan.

 An auditor typically won’t spend hours checking individual foods and products but will focus on an establishment’s food safety management plans and processes.
-Auditors develop a scheme that allows for one inspection at the end of every day.
+Auditors develop a scheme allowing one inspection at the end of every day.

-This will give the auditor a sense of what is happening in the business and will also show the inspector if bacteria and other illness-causing substance levels are in check.
+This will give the auditor a sense of what is happening in the business and show the inspector if bacteria and other illness-causing substance levels are in check.

 Tips for a Smooth External Audit